WillDev12/csharp-desktop-pets/readme.md

 <h2>🍰 Contribution Guidelines:</h2>

-If you would like to add a theme please refer to the /themes/ folder.
-Otherwise, if you would like to edit anything else, just commit to main.
+To add a theme, please refer to /themes branch (store theme in a new folder titled "[PetName] - [Author]").
+To change up how the program runs, edit the /new branch. (remember to save changes in /src too!)

 <h2>💻 Built with</h2>